SpaceBarrr/DingoQuadruped/README.md

 `roslaunch kelpie kelpie.launch`

 Arguments are:
-- is_physical (0/1): Is the code being run on the Kelpie itself?
-Default: "1" (Yes)
-- is_sim (0/1): Should the code publish joint values to the simulator?
-Default: "0" (No)
-- use_joystick (0/1): Is a joystick being used for control?
-Default: "1" (Yes)
-- use_keyboard (0/1): Is the keyboard being used for control?
-Default: "0" (No)
-- (currently not used) serial_port (name of port): The serial port that the nano is connected to.
-Default: "/dev/ttyS0"
-- use_imu (0/1): Should IMU data be used to correct the robots joint angles?
-Default: "0" (No)
+- mode (0/1)
+    - 0: physical (default)
+    - 1: simulation
+- input_type (0/1):
+    - 0: PS4 controller (default)
+    - 1: keyboard
+- use_cam (0/1):
+    - 0: camera off (default)
+    - 1: camera on

 With no arguments specified, it will assume a joystick controller is used for control and it will launch the hardware interface with IMU feedback disabled.
 No joint data will be published for WeBots to use to simulate the robot.

-As an example of how the arguments can be used, if the code is to be run purely in simulation with joystick control, you would launch the driver with the following arguments:
+As an example of how the arguments can be used, if the code is to be run with keyboard control and the camera enabled, you would launch the driver with the following arguments:
-`roslaunch kelpie kelpie.launch is_physical:=0 is_sim:=1`
+`roslaunch kelpie kelpie.launch input_type:=1 use_cam:=1`

 ### Kelpie Joystick Controls
 <p align="center">